 Contractors participating in the National Industrial Security Program are authorized to use Joint Personnel Adjudication System (JPAS) in lieu of sending Visitor Authorization Letters (VALs) for classified visit to Department of Defense facilities and military installations.
 VALs are only required if the contractor isn't using JPAS or if contractor personnel whom access level and affiliation are not accurately reflected in JPAS.
 However, some agencies may still require VALs to be submitted for access to their facilities.
 Visit requests must be sent to servicing government's security management office (SMO) code.
-The SMO code for AFLCMC Des is MG1MFD3Q6.
 Each contractor performing work on the contract will require a separate SMO Code visit request from the contactor.
 The visit request must include all prime and subcontract workers on the contract.